Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

-In 2D computational domains or tissue sheets, the simplest form of a spiral wave rotates around a core and its tip circumscribes a circular trajectory.
-Changing the excitability properties of the tissue or parameters in a computational model can trigger a Hopf bifurcation, after which the tip starts to meander, resulting in a more complex trajectory \cite{barkley1990spiral,barkley1992linear}.
-Cardiac tissue, however, always has a certain thickness and 3D effects may play an important role in the formation of instabilities.
-The 3D equivalent of a spiral wave is a scroll wave: a stack of 2D spiral waves with a filament that connects the tips in the third ($z$) dimension \cite{winfree1973scroll,pismen1999vortices}.
-In sufficiently thick geometries, filaments incorporate additional degrees of freedom to the spiral waves and their dynamics is therefore richer \cite{keener1988dynamics,keener1992dynamics,pismen1999vortices}.
-Filaments, for example, can become unstable, twist, develop line tension, and buckle \cite{henry2002scroll,keener1992dynamics,pertsov1990three}.
-Conversely, scroll waves confined to thin tissue slabs exhibit dynamics similar to the spiral waves in 2D, i.e., rigid rotation, meandering and break-up \cite{alonso2013negative}.
+In cardiac tissue slices, the simplest form of a spiral wave rotates around a circular core.
+Changing the excitability properties of the tissue can destabilize this rigidly rotating spiral wave, resulting in a meandering spiral \cite{barkley1990spiral,barkley1992linear,li1996transition} or in wave break-up, leading to spiral defect chaos \cite{fenton2002multiple,vidmar2019extinction}.
+Cardiac tissue, has finite thickness and 3D effects may play an important role in the formation of instabilities.
+The 3D equivalent of a spiral wave is a scroll wave: a stack of 2D spiral waves whose tips form a filament \cite{winfree1973scroll,pismen1999vortices}.
+In sufficiently thick geometries, filaments add degrees of freedom and their dynamics is richer in both homogeneous \cite{keener1988dynamics,pertsov1990three,keener1992dynamics,pismen1999vortices,henry2002scroll}, and heterogeneous tissues \cite{alonso2011effects,ten2005wave,ten2007influence}.
+Conversely, in thin, scroll waves exhibit dynamics similar to the spiral waves in 2D \cite{alonso2013negative}.